dpressel/torchure/README.md

-# emb
+# torchure
-Tiny module to load and use existing Word2Vec embeddings in Torch
+Tiny module of accrued Torch utilities.
+This includes a Word2Vec model loader to use existing embeddings in Torch and a derived implementation of nn.LookupTable that loads its model from a binary.

 About
 -----